List – 18 Marketplaces Where You Can Buy and Sell Patents

 There is a good probability, I would.
 But then, there are other good options too.

-The only issue with IP marketplace is that the categories are either poorly chosen or inaptly named.
-For instance, instead of listing all the major technology clusters as categories and allowing users to choose from them, the categories are highly limited to Biotech, Food Tech, Energy, IT, Pharma, Machines, art & crafts and other few, one of them being leisure activity goods.
+The only issue with the IP marketplace is that the categories are either poorly chosen or inaptly named.
+For instance, instead of listing all the major technology clusters as categories and allowing users to choose from them, the categories are highly limited to Biotech, Food Tech, Energy, IT, Pharma, Machines, Art & Crafts and others, one of them being leisure activity goods.

-Another turnoff?
-Categories like “foodstuffs”.
+Another turnoff — categories like “foodstuffs”.
 With all due respect, it doesn’t take a genius to rename that category.
 Call it Comestibles or rename the category to Food Science.
 Just not foodstuffs.
-My IQ drops 20 points every time I type that word.
+My IQ drops 10 points every time I type that word.

 Other than that, I have no qualms.

-Like other marketplaces, Inpama.com is a global marketplace that allows both buyers and sellers to avail the service for free, post registration.
-Inpama offers inventors a guide, aka few tips, which could help sell their patented inventions faster.
+Like other marketplaces, inventorhaus (formerly known as Inpama.com) is a global marketplace that allows both buyers and sellers to avail of the service for free, post-registration.
+Inpama offers inventors a guide, aka a few tips, which could help sell their patented inventions faster.

-The site is free and yet not a top choice as it is visually unappealing.
+The site is free but not a top choice as it is visually unappealing.
 Further, there are not a huge lot of patents listed for sale in comparison to the sites mentioned earlier.
-Not on my list of top 10 recommendations for sellers.
+I wouldn’t recommend it to Sara.

 PCTXS Inc, a Canadian company, manages the PCTXS marketplace, which allows both buyers and sellers the option to license/sell/ask prices, for unexpired International Patent Application rights in countries around the world.

-PCTXS membership is free and buyers and sellers can perform extensive searches or post listings after registration.
-PCTXS also offers this additional functionality where owners could simply type in the PCT number and the company harvests the rest of the relevant data of PCT application automatically from the WIPO site, including written opinion and search report.
+PCTXS membership is free.
+Buyers and sellers can perform extensive searches or post listings after registration.
+PCTXS also offers this additional functionality where owners could simply type in the PCT number and the company harvests the rest of the relevant data of the PCT application automatically from the WIPO site, including written opinion and search reports.

-Committed to being free for universities, Not-for-profit research organizations and other educational institutions for a lifetime, PCTXS does not guarantee to offer its service for free in future for other entities.
+Committed to being free for universities, Not-for-profit research organizations, and other educational institutions for a lifetime, PCTXS does not guarantee to offer its service for free in the future for other entities.